Khsaadi/KD-LLMs/README.md

 ## 4 Train
-All our experiments are conducted on 1 \* A100 for about 12 hours.
+All our experiments are conducted on 1 \* A100 each for about 13 hours.

 ### 5.1 Baselines
 The final checkpoints are selected by the Rouge-L scores.